BharatBatra/DSMP2.0/README.md

 # DSMP2.0
 This repository is for Data Science Mentorship Program.
-The  Repository will have classroom notes, discussion code around various mlops tools and tecnologies.
+The  Repository will have classroom notes, discussions and code around various mlops tools and technologies.